BrandXX/open-webui/functions/unload_models_from_vram/README.md

 ## How It Works

 1. **User Confirmation:**
-   When you trigger the function (by clicking the 'Unload Models from VRAM' icon near the 'Regenerate' icon), you'll be prompted with a simple message.
+   When you trigger the function (by clicking the 'Unload Models from VRAM' icon near the 'Regenerate' icon), you'll be prompted with a message.
 Type `yes` to confirm you want to unload all loaded models.
    *Tip: Type "yes" like you really mean it!*

 2. **Retrieving Models:**
-   The function makes a GET request to `{OLLAMA_ENDPOINT}/api/ps` to get the list of currently loaded models.
-If nothing is found (or if there's a hiccup), it stops right there with a clear error message.
+   The function makes a GET request to `{OLLAMA_ENDPOINT}/api/ps` to fetch the list of loaded models.
+If nothing is found or an error occurs, it stops and displays a clear error message.

 3. **Unloading Process:**
-   For every model retrieved, a POST request is sent to `{OLLAMA_ENDPOINT}/api/generate` with the payload `{ "model": model, "keep_alive": 0 }` to unload that model.
+   For each retrieved model, a POST request is sent to `{OLLAMA_ENDPOINT}/api/generate` with the payload `{ "model": model, "keep_alive": 0 }` to unload that model.

 4. **Error Handling:**
-   If there's a timeout or connection issue, the function gracefully handles it, providing you with a concise debug message so you know what went wrong (because we all need a little help sometimes!).
+   If issues occur (such as a misconfigured endpoint, timeout, or connection error), the function emits a concise error message—like:
+   > "Endpoint error: The URL '...' appears to be misconfigured."
+   This guides you to quickly resolve the issue, while detailed logs are kept for troubleshooting.

 5. **Feedback:**
    Progress updates and final results are communicated back to you, so you’re always in the loop.